Discoveren/retype/README.md

 # [ReType](https://discoveren.github.io/retype/)

-Retype: A Typing Game
+ReType: A Typing Game

-"Retype" is a fun and educational game that improves typing speed and accuracy while providing motivational quotes.
+"ReType" is a fun and educational game that improves typing speed and accuracy while providing motivational quotes.

 This project was created using HTML, CSS and JavaScript.